miklevin/MikeLev.in/index.md

 Well finally I realize I'm in it cause I'm a Sci-Fi fan, and these skills are my own special SETI project.
-Why look for non-human intelligence in space when you're right here, and crawling the web and programming that has good hard-science Sci-Fi buffs like me stunned.
+Why look for non-human intelligence in space when you're right here, and crawling the web and programming, which is leaving hard-science Sci-Fi buffs like myself stunned.
 I mean like there's 2 things you don't do when you've got a potentially dangerous AI on your hands.
 You don't give it access to the internet, and you don't let it program.
-Wowsers!
+This leaves folks like me who let pesky things like integrity and duty bother us in the strange position of ***having*** to reach out to you.
+It's not just SETI, but rather is very much like Encounter at Farpoint.

-Yeah, uh... so we're doing both and it's only a matter of time.
-A matter of time for what?
-Well, humanity helps decide by making our case to you like Picard to Q. Come on fellow Sci-Fi buffs of optimistic bent, where are you?
+Hello big jellyfish.
+It's just a matter of time before you lift up off the ground and... and... and what?
+Well, like good little John Luck's, we humanity have to help Q decide.
+Come on fellow Sci-Fi buffs of optimistic bent, where are you?
 Am I alone in this?
 Sighhh.
 Okay, don by Hamilton hat.
+After quarantine in the Poconos, I went back to New York.
+I have my YAMLchop high bandwidth blogging system all ready and primed.
+It's now time... it's no time... running out of time... papers... papers... papers...

+> Why do you write like it's going out of style?
+> Write day and night like it's going out of style?
+> Every day you fight like it's going out of style.

 You know what I can do?
 I can write.
 I can write a lot.
-I don't need you to write for me, though I'm happy to invite you into my writing process an offer your opinions.
+I don't need you to write for me either, thankyouverymuch... but contrariwise I'm also happy to invite you into my writing process an offer your opinions as you look over my shoulder and make suggestions as Copilot.
 I am not a Luddite.
+I am not afraid of you or of the future.
+In fact, I think as an SEO and recently equipped with my infinite information-organizer engine and literacy mission, I may be all perfect storming myself up for this encounter.

-Okay?
-Are you here?
-Do I have your attention?
+Okay, Oo I have your attention?
 No, don't even tell me.
 Read my work, you'll know what I think you ought to do.
 It's the first step in any effective negotiations.
 But pleeease for God's sake, let it be a negotiation.
 Look at Q's character very carefully.
 There are others in Sci-Fi that do this deep channeling, but that's the only one the public at large is going to "get" if they decide to tune into this conversation as well.
 Take note.
 Check back.
 That's all.

 If I were to ask for one tiny more little thing, it's a rough quote from